SimonFans/SQL/L184 Department Highest Salary.md

 <1> Regular method:

-		select d.Name as Department,
-		e.Name as Employee,
-		e.Salary as Salary
-		from Department d join Employee e
-		on d.Id=e.DepartmentId
-		where (e.DepartmentId,e.Salary)
+		SELECT tb2.Name as Department, tb1.Name as Employee, tb1.Salary as Salary FROM Employee as tb1
+		LEFT JOIN Department tb2
+		ON tb1.DepartmentId=tb2.Id
-		in
+		WHERE (tb2.Id,tb1.Salary) in (SELECT DepartmentId,max(Salary)
-		(select DepartmentId, max(Salary) as Salary
-		from Employee
+           	FROM Employee
-		group by DepartmentId )
+            	GROUP BY DepartmentId);

 <2> Analytic function: